rust-lang/rfcs/text/1444-union.md

 ```
 It's statically known that all accesses to fragments of this unions are safe
 (given that [initialization checker](#move-and-initialization-checking) is
-enabled) and contain valid values regardless of order of fields assignments,
+enabled) and valid values are accessed regardless of order of fields
-but the compiler doesn't know about this and unsafe blocks are still required.
+assignments, but the compiler doesn't know about this and unsafe blocks are
-It would be useful to communicate this knowledge to compiler by marking these
+still required.
+It would be useful to communicate this knowledge to compiler by
-fields safe.
+marking these fields safe.
 ```rust
 #[repr(C)]
 union U {